Creating Your Owner’s Manual for a Secure-Functioning Relationship

 "Stan is an incredible teacher.
 In a few hours, he was able to impart a depth of understanding that I figured would take months.
 He doesn’t teach knowledge, he teaches understanding.
 Very helpful workshop on becoming a better couple."

-Online retreats offer all the benefits of an in-person retreat…right from the comfort of your couch.
-The online retreat encourages you and your partner to set aside time to work on your relationship every weekend over the course of 8 weeks.
+Online workshops can offer all the benefits of an in-person retreat…right from the comfort of your couch.
+The online workshop encourages you and your partner to set aside time to work on your relationship every weekend over the course of 8 weeks.
 You’ll get away from the pressures of daily life – at least for a few hours each week – and work with a world-renowned couple therapist and the developer of the Psychobiological Approach to Couples Therapy®.

-Wired for Love retreats are designed for couples to attend together.
-During the retreat, you and your partner will have the opportunity to practice skills and use new tools to connect more deeply.
+Wired for Love workshops are designed for couples to attend together.
+During each session, you and your partner will have the opportunity to practice skills and use new tools to connect more deeply.